ropensci-archive/roweb2/content/blog/2017-10-13-rprofile-david-smith.md

 DS: It’s been more spread out.
 It got split up into the engineering people and the marketing people, sales people all got distributed around.
 When I first went to Microsoft I started off in the engineering group doing product management.
 But I was also doing the community role, and it just wasn’t a very good fit just time-wise, between doing community stuff and doing code or product management.
 So then I switched to a different group called the Ecosystem team, and so now I’m 100% focused on community within a group that’s focused on the ecosystem in general.

-> <h3>The one piece of advice I could give anyone starting out in their careers is - write what you do, write it in public, and make it so that other people can reproduce what you did.</h3>
+> The one piece of advice I could give anyone starting out in their careers is - write what you do, write it in public, and make it so that other people can reproduce what you did.

 KO: What does it mean to be 100% community focused, do you do a lot of training?